Finding readers and translators

 1) hear about new CHILDREN’S books from around the world

-In most Translate This! posts, you’ll find synopses and in some cases sample translations, as well as contact details for the translator or original rights holders.
+In most Translate This! posts, you’ll find a synopsis and in some cases a sample translation, as well as contact details for the rights holder and/or the translator of the sample.
 If you can’t find the info you need, email us at firstname.lastname@example.org and we’ll try to help!

 2) COMMISSION a reader’s report

 3) find a CHILDREN’S BOOK translatoR

 In the UK, you can find a literary translator via the Translators’ Association (a subgroup of the Society of Authors).
 The translator directory here.
 You can search by language or keyword e.g. children’s to find translators with specific experience.

 In Australia, the organization representing literary translators is AALITRA.